Phil Shiner: Criminal charges

+On 30 September 2024, Shiner pleaded guilty to three counts of fraud, and his sentencing was scheduled for December that year.
+On 10 December, he was sentenced to two years imprisonment, suspended for two years.
+The judge noted that Shiner had "breached the considerable trust reposed in solicitors" and was "thoroughly dishonest," although he accepted that Shiner did not personally benefit from the frauds.

+The suspended sentence was met with criticism from war veterans, campaigners, and politicians who argued it was too lenient.
+Former Defence Secretary Ben Wallace stated that the sentence "does not reflect the seriousness of his offence, and is an insult to our veterans".
+Jonny Mercer, former veterans minister, described Shiner as a "modern-day traitor" who had "destroyed the lives of some of our finest veterans".

 Other consequences

 By the time Shiner was struck off in February 2017, Ihat "had fewer than 250 active investigations".
 About a week later Britain's Defence Secretary Michael Fallon announced that Ihat would soon be shut down, largely due to the exposing of Shiner's "dishonesty".

 When welcoming the decision to strike him off, the chief executive of the Solicitors Regulation Authority, Paul Philip, stated:

 Shiner's disgrace also resulted in criticism by former army officers of Baroness Shami Chakrabarti, the Labour Party's shadow attorney general.
 Johnny Mercer MP, a retired Army captain, criticised her for "an almost child-like understanding of military operations" and for "trying to retrospectively apply European Human Rights Law to the battlefield".
 Richard Kemp a retired Army colonel accused Chakrabarti of being "one of [Shiner's] greatest supporters" before his downfall, and of "helping him lose his way" as a result of such support.
 She said that she had been saddened by Shiner's downfall and had said that, before apparently "losing his way", he had "given good service to the public" and "did some very good work that has been upheld by a judicial inquiry into, for example, the torture and killing of Baha Mousa in Iraq."